gem/oq-engine/doc/adv-manual/event_based.rst

    ...
    [20877 rows x 5 columns]

-It is also possible to perform the aggregation by various single- aggregations, using the ';' separator instead of ','.
+It is also possible to perform the aggregation by various single-tag aggregations, using the ``;`` separator instead of ``,``.
 For example, a line like

    ``aggregate_by = NAME_1; taxonomy``